alpha-unito/docker-for-hpc/slurm/README.md

 docker push alphaunito/slurmctld:23.11.4
 ```

-To correctly populate the `slurm.conf` file, a `slurmctld` container needs 3 environment variables:
+To correctly populate the `slurm.conf` file, a `slurmctld` container needs 2 environment variables:

-- The `SLURMCTLD_HOSTNAME` variable should contain the hostname of the container.
-It is populated by default using the `hostname` command
 - The `SLURMD_NODES` variable must contain the number of compute nodes that Slurm should manage.
 If this variable is not set, the container displays an error message and terminates
 - The `SLURMD_HOSTNAME_PREFIX` variable should contain the prefix of the hostname used to identify compute nodes.
 If this variable is not set, the container displays an error message and terminates